elayer/Amazon-Computer-Project/README.md

 ## Model Performance
 The Random Forest, XGBoost, and CatBoost regression models respectively had improved performances.
 These models considerably outperformed the linear regression models I tried previously.
 Below are the R2 score values for the models:

-* Linear Regression: 72.28 (the best of the linear models)
+* Linear Regression: 72.28 (the best of the linear models as a baseline)

 * Random Forest Regression: 83.76